cdienem/StarTool/README.md

 ## Known Issues

-None so far.
+--replace_star and --select_star are currently re-implemented.
+They might not yield the expected behaivior.

 If you encounter any issues, feel free to contact me.

 ## Syntax
 ### General usage/Input